-Today, Varlaam Monastery is occupied by seven monks and can be accessed by a narrow bridge that runs from the main road.
+Today, Varlaam Monastery is occupied by seven monks and it can be accessed by a narrow bridge that runs from the main road.
 There is a pleasant garden in the compound, where a monk sometimes sits and chats with visitors.
-Inside the monastery there are some beautiful frescoes, a museum with ecclesiastical objects and also an impressive water barrel that used to hold 12 tons of rainwater.
+Inside the monastery, there are some beautiful frescoes, a museum with ecclesiastical objects and also an impressive water barrel that used to hold 12 tons of rainwater.

 Between the two monastery visits, we pulled over to the side of the road at a viewpoint where we could admire the unique topography of the valley.
 Meteora literally means “suspended in the air,” and I could see why.
 The cliffs looked like the fingers of the Earth, trying to claw their way into the sky.
-Formed by earthquakes, smoothed by water and wind, these cliffs form one of the most distinctive landscapes I’ve ever seen.
+Formed by earthquakes, smoothed by water and the wind, these cliffs form one of the most distinctive landscapes I’ve ever seen.

-The last stop was at the Holy Trinity Monastery.
+The last stop was at the Holy Trinity Monastery

 Visiting the monasteries of Meteora feels like stepping back in time by at least a few centuries.
-The frescoed walls of their chapels portray stories of the pain and suffering of the early Christians, and the dramatic landscape of karsts disappearing into the fog manages to retain the solitude that is deemed essential to spiritual awareness.
+The frescoed walls of their chapels portray stories of the pain and suffering of the early Christians.
+The dramatic landscape of karsts disappearing into the fog manages to retain the solitude that is deemed essential to spiritual awareness.
 Whether you’re interested in the cultural and spiritual aspect of the monasteries or the sublime beauty of the landscape, Meteora will both surprise and humble you beyond your expectations.
-Unfortunately, I still haven’t visited the Monastery of Agios Nikolaos Anapafsa, so next time, it is on my list.
+Unfortunately, I still haven’t visited the Monastery of Agios Nikolaos Anapafsa.
+Until next time, it is on my list.

 This post is written in collaboration with Daniel Wellington watches.
 If you want to get your @DW watch, you can use the code SERBIANGIRL and have 15% discount.
 Let me know what is your favorite watch from Daniel Wellington website https://www.danielwellington.com/